Choosing between a 3-axis and a 5-axis CNC machine is one of the most common decisions manufacturers face.

 Used for rapid prototyping and low-volume production of complex parts in various industries, reducing time-to-market and accelerating product development cycles.

-Let’s summarize the difference in the tabular form.
+Let’s summarize the difference in tabular form.

 Feature |